jliszka/jliszka.github.com/_drafts/probability-is-in-the-process.md

 **Information gathering in the Bayesian regime is equivalent to discarding trials in the frequentist regime.**

-Anyway, after thoroughly debunking the idea that probability is not in the coin (something frequentists would wholeheartedly agree with him on), in a rare misstep of logic, succumbing to a false dilemma, he concludes that probability must be in the mind.
+Anyway, the thrust of his argument rests on two logical fallacies:

+1. It's foolish to believe, as frequentists do, that probability lives in the coin, and
+2. therefore probability is in the mind.

+I hope I have pointed out that #1 is a straw man and #2 is a false dilemma, to wit:

+1. Frequentists don't believe that, and
-However, he has overlooked one place probability could live: in the process.
+2. he overlooks another place probability could live: in the process.

-Both ways of thinking about probability will lead you to the same answers (well, most of the time).
+Both frequentist and Bayesian modes of thinking about probability will lead you to the same answers (well, most of the time).
 But personally I like the frequentist approach because it takes the human observer out of the equation.

+Why bring minds into it at all?